BugsBunny338/Bugs-Nette-Skeleton/README.md

     - displaying records from db for each language
     - common privileges for all resources
     - table 'events' with column 'lang'
+  - News (example)
+    - like Events, but with picture
+    - table 'news'
   - Files (example)
     - displaying records from db
     - individual privileges for each resource
     - tables 'files' and 'files_users'
+  - Forum (example)
+    - simple forum with posts and comments
+    - table 'forum'
+  - Photogallery
+    - basic photogallery with albums and photos
+    - tables 'albums' and 'photos'
   - Langs (example)
     - template is in corresponding language folder
     - no dynamic data from db, only possible use of Translator